f1lrotto/Space-Launch/README.md

 In this file you should include:
 - `PORT` - on which the application will run on
-- `MONGO_URI` - a connect URI to your mongoDB database
+- `MONGO_URL` - a connect URI to your mongoDB database

 ### Start the application
 ```bash